Why I made this wall planter. When my eldest son accidentally broke my

 - White ready mixed tile adhesive and grout.

-1. The first thing you will need to do is to prepare the base that you will use for your wall planter.
+Step 1: First, you must prepare the base you will use for your wall planter.
 I used an old kitchen cupboard door rescued from a friend’s skip (dumpster).
-The door was solid wood, the right size and had hinges which I thought would be useful for hanging.
-In order to weatherproof the wood, I coated it all over with outdoor marine wood varnish.
+The door was solid wood, the right size and had hinges, which I thought would be useful for hanging.
+To weatherproof the wood, I coated it all over with outdoor marine wood varnish.

 This is where the power tools come in handy.
-You need something that will saw and drill into tiles/porcelain.
+You need something that can be saw and drilled into tiles/porcelain.

-2. Next, use a specialist drill bit to drill a couple of holes in the bottom of each bowl and cup.
-However, if your planter is going to be out of the rain then you may be able to skip this bit.
+Step 2: Next, use a specialist diamond-tip drill bit to drill a couple of holes in the bottom of each bowl and cup.
+However, if your planter is going to be out of the rain, you may be able to skip this bit.

-3. Next, place the rest of the crockery in a box and smash it into smaller pieces with a hammer.
-If you want a piece of crockery a particular shape and size then you can also use the tile nippers.
+Step 4: Next, place the rest of the crockery in a box and smash it into smaller pieces with a hammer.
+If you want a piece of crockery in a particular shape and size, use the tile nippers.

-6. This next stage is the fun part.
-Spread a layer of the ready-mixed adhesive and grout to a thickness of about 3mm on the door.
-Using the photo as a reference push the cups into the adhesive.
+Step 6: This next stage is the fun part.
+Spread a layer of the ready-mixed adhesive and grout on the door to a thickness of about 3mm.
+Use the adhesive spreader to ensure that the grout is rippled; this helps when sticking the plates down.
+Using the photo as a reference, push the cups into the adhesive.

-7. Next, stick the individual broken pieces of crockery around the cups until the whole board is covered.
-Sometimes it helps to put some of the adhesive mixture onto the broken china as well as the board.
+Step 7: Next, stick the broken pieces of crockery around the cups until the whole board is covered.
+Sometimes it helps to put some of the adhesive mixture onto the broken china and the board.
 You will need to work quickly as the adhesive will start to set (about 30mins).

-8. Leave the covered board overnight to dry.
+Step 8: Leave the covered mosaic board overnight to dry.
 Before picking up the board gentle wiggle each piece to ensure it has stuck down firmly.
 If not just apply some more adhesive to it.

-9. Finally, leave the mosaic wall planter as is, or smooth it out with more grout.
-However, bare in mind these are random pieces of ceramics of different thicknesses.
-Some bits are even curved so you will never get a flat finish like with a tiled mosaic.
+Step 9: Finally, you can leave the mosaic wall planter as is or smooth it out with more grout.
+However, remember that these are random pieces of ceramics of different thicknesses.
+Some bits are curved, so you will never get a flat finish like a tiled mosaic.

 You could even have it as a herb planter.
 In the right kitchen, it could look fantastic.

-I love making planters here are a few of my other planter ideas you might want to check out.
+I love making planters, and here are a few of my other ideas.

 - Beautiful Moroccan Planters